openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_guide.md

 Beyond execution _parameters_ there are potentially many device-specific details like _scheduling_ that greatly affect the performance.
 Specifically, GPU-oriented tricks like batching, which combines many (potentially tens) of input images to achieve optimal throughput, do not always map well to the CPU, as e.g. detailed in the next sections.
 The hints allow to really hide _execution_ specifics required to saturate the device.
 For example, no need to explicitly combine multiple inputs into a batch to achieve good GPU performance.
-Instead, it is possible to keep a separate infer request per camera or another source of input and process the requests in parallel using <a href="#ie-async-api">OpenVINO Async API</a>).
+Instead, it is possible to keep a separate infer request per camera or another source of input and process the requests in parallel using <a href="#ov-async-api">OpenVINO Async API</a>).
 The only requirement for the application is about running multiple inference requests in parallel.
-Device-specific implementation of the hints will take care of the rest.
+OpenVINO's device-specific implementation of the hints will take care of the rest.
 This allows a developer to greatly simplify the app-logic.

 In summary, when the performance _portability_ is of concern, consider the [High-Level Performance Hints](../OV_Runtime_UG/performance_hints.md).

-by offloading the inference to a special pool of the threads (aka 'OpenVINO streams')Below you can find the implementation details for the specific devices.
+Below you can find the implementation details (particularly how the OpenVINO implements the 'throughput' approach) for the specific devices.
+Keep in mind that while multiple scheduling and/or batching approaches (combining individual inference requests) can work together, the hints make these decisions to be transparent to the application.

+### OpenVINO Streams <a name="cpu-streams"></a>
+As detailed in the section <a href="#ov-async-api">OpenVINO Async API</a>) running multiple inference requests asynchronously is important for general application efficiency.
+Additionally, most devices support running multiple inference requests in parallel in order to improve the device utilization.
+The _level_ of the parallelism (i.e. how many requests are really executed in parallel on the device) is commonly referred as a number of 'streams'.
+Notice that for efficient asynchronous execution, the streams are actually handling inference with special pool of the threads.
+So each time you start inference requests (potentially from different application threads), they are actually muxed into a inference queue of the particular `ov:compiled_model`.
+If there is a vacant stream, it pops the request from the queue and actually expedites that to the on-device execution.

 ### Throughput on the CPU: Internals <a name="cpu-streams"></a>
 In order to best serve multiple inference requests simultaneously, the inference threads are grouped/pinned to the particular CPU cores, constituting execution "streams".